Services

 How to file US taxes from abroad online: the ultimate guide for US expats

-Millions of Americans pack up and start over abroad every year – the State Department estimates about 9 million US citizens live outside the country.
-Many US citizens living overseas don’t realize the IRS can still expect a Form 1040, even when income is earned far from the US and daily life feels settled elsewhere.
+Millions of Americans pack up and start over abroad every year – the State Department estimates about nine million US citizens live outside the country.
+Many don't realize the IRS can still expect a Form 1040, even when income is earned far from the US and daily life feels settled elsewhere.

 E-filing means sending your Form 1040 to the IRS online instead of mailing paper forms across borders.
 It is the most common way to file expat taxes online, using IRS-approved software on your own or working with a tax professional who submits everything electronically for you.
 For Americans living overseas, online filing is faster, more secure, and gives you proof that the IRS received your return.

 Most expats use IRS Free File, Free File Fillable Forms, or a professional e-file provider.
-These systems allow you to send your main tax return and most required supporting forms together in one online filing, even when your income or accounts are outside the US.
+These systems allow you to send your main tax return and most required supporting forms together in one online filing, even when your income or accounts are outside the US – including Form 4868, Form 2555, Form 1116, and Form 8938.

-Step 2: Choose how you want to file IRS Free File or Free File Fillable Forms for a do-it-yourself return, or an expat tax firm when foreign accounts, more than one country, or extra forms are involved.
+2. Choose how you want to file.
+You can file US taxes online from abroad using IRS Free File or Free File Fillable Forms for a straightforward return, or through an expat tax firm when foreign accounts, more than one country, or extra forms are involved.

-Step 4: Enter your foreign address carefully, using the IRS format, since small address errors are a common reason online returns get rejected.
+4. Enter your foreign address carefully.
+Use the IRS international format – small errors here are one of the most common reasons online returns get rejected.

-Step 5: Complete the forms that apply to your situation, including Form 2555 when claiming the Foreign Earned Income Exclusion of up to $130,000 for 2025 income, then review everything line by line before signing.
+5. Complete and review your forms.
+Include Form 2555 if claiming the Foreign Earned Income Exclusion of up to $130,000 for 2025, then review everything line by line before signing.

 Ready to file US taxes online from abroad?
 See how our online process works end-to-end